cosmos/cosmos-sdk/docs/architecture/adr-069-unordered-account.md

 }
 ```

-### EndBlocker
+### `OnNewBlock`

-Wire up the `EndBlock` method of `DedupTxHashManager` into the application's abci life cycle.
+Wire the `OnNewBlock` method of `DedupTxHashManager` into the baseapp's abci commit event.

 ### Start Up

-On start up, the node needs to re-fill the tx hash dictionary of `DedupTxHashManager` by scanning `MaxUnOrderedTTL` number of historical blocks for un-ordered transactions.
+On start up, the node needs to re-fill the tx hash dictionary of `DedupTxHashManager` by scanning `MaxUnOrderedTTL` number of historical blocks for existing un-expired un-ordered transactions.

 An alternative design is to store the tx hash dictionary in kv store, then no need to warm up on start up.